jfroom/poc-react-invoice/README.md

 - [Testing React components with Jest and Enzyme](https://hackernoon.com/testing-react-components-with-jest-and-enzyme-41d592c174f)

 # TODO
 - 'enzyme-matchers' package is not flowtyped so project is throwing Flow errors based on that.
-Should be resolved once this PR gets merged: https://github.com/blainekasten/enzyme-matchers/pull/84
+Related to this issue: https://github.com/blainekasten/enzyme-matchers/issues/77